Professor of Sociology, SST- Senegal: MA

 The Mennonite Sociology Collaborative

 I currently serve as the Program Coordinator for the Mennonite Sociology Collaborative.
 The MSC combines the resources and opportunities of the sociology programs at Bluffton University, Eastern Mennonite University, and Goshen College in an innovative and flexible course of study for traditional undergraduates that leads to a Bachelors of Arts in Sociology.
-Starting in the 2017-2018 academic year, the MSC will be offering four hybrid courses a year using predominantly synchronous (live video conferencing) and minimally asynchronous (online learning that is not live) online technology.
+The MSC offers two-to-four hybrid courses a year using predominantly synchronous (live video conferencing) and minimally asynchronous (online learning that is not live) online technology.

 SOC 200 Principles of Sociology

 An introduction to the principles and methods used in the study of human society.
 Includes a survey of topics in social problems, social inequalities, social identity, human ecology and social change.